stepthom/text_mining_resources/README.md

 - [RegexPal](https://www.regexpal.com/): Great tool for testing out regular expressions.
 - [AllenNLP Demo](https://demo.allennlp.org): Great demo using AllenNLP of everything from Named Entity Recognition to Textual Entailment.
 - [IBM NLP Demo](https://natural-language-understanding-demo.ng.bluemix.net): Examine a news article or other content from the link for NLP analysis using IBM NLP.
-- [Lyrebird.ai](https://lyrebird.ai/): “Ultra-Realistic Voice Cloning and Text-to-Speech” recognition platform.
-This Canadian start-up has created a product/platform that syncs both voice cloning with text-to-speech.
-Lyrebird recognizes the intonations and voice patterns from audio recordings, and overlays text data input to recreate a text-to-speech audio file output from the selected voice pattern audio recording.
-- [Ask Data by Tableau Software Inc.](https://www.tableau.com/products/new-features/ask-data#hero-reveal): In February 2019, Tableau released a new NLP feature service add-on to help assist existing Tableau platform users with retrieving quick and easy data visualizations to drive business intelligence insights.
-Similar to a search engine user interface, Tableau’s Ask Data feature interface applies NLP from user text input to extract key words to find data analytics and business insights quickly on the Tableau Platform.

 ## Datasets